Deep Graph Anomaly Detection: A Survey and New Perspectives: Proxy Task Design

 It is worth mentioning that the purpose of generation is different from the noise perturbation generation in the generative GNNs in Sec. \ref{subsec:generative_gnn}.
 The former mainly uses the graph structure information and interpolation operations in the latent space to generate new node representations without using adversarial learning process, while the latter is focused on generating node representations from a prior distribution through the adversarial learning to learn the latent normality.

 \textbf{Assumption.} A generator GNN can capture the majority of patterns in the graph data if it can generate instances that closely resemble the distribution of real graph instances.

-This group of methods typically employs GNNs to learn the representations of graph instances and a generator network for generating graph instances based on a prior.
+This group of methods (see Fig. \ref{fig:part3} (d)) typically employs GNNs to learn the representations of graph instances and a generator network for generating graph instances based on a prior.
+The discriminator is utilized to distinguish whether a graph instance comes from the generator or the original data.
 Formally, these methods follow the following framework:

 where $\bf{h}$ is the feature representation of a node learned by GNN with parameter $\Theta$, ${\tilde{\bf{h}}}$ is the representation of a generated node, and $p(\widetilde {\bf{z}})$ is the prior distribution.
 The generator $G(\cdot)$ takes noises sampled from the prior distribution $p{(\tilde{\bf{z}})}$ as the input and generates synthetic pseudo abnormal graph instances via: